comp0160/comp0160.github.io/coursework.md

 * vector graphics (cf. [Illustrator](https://www.adobe.com/uk/products/illustrator.html), [Inkscape](https://inkscape.org/))
 * presentations (cf. [PowerPoint](https://www.microsoft.com/en-us/microsoft-365/powerpoint/), [Keynote](https://www.apple.com/uk/keynote/))

+(The products mentioned are intended only as examples.
+You do not need to model your app on any of them.)

-**You** are the product lead responsible for the UX/UI of one of these apps.
-Choose a domain with which you are familiar and focus on a **small, relatively self-contained piece of functionality**.
+**You** are the product lead responsible for the design of one of these apps.
+Choose a topic with which you are familiar and focus on a **small, relatively self-contained piece of functionality**.
 (If you are not familiar with any of these you may choose something not on the list but be sure to define it clearly.)
 The scope and level of detail are up to you, but bear in mind the limited size of the report.

 ## Constraints